 Young people with their bikes on a square in Burkina Faso

-At present, Burkina Faso is going through a deep constitutional crisis: The security situation has deteriorated in recent years, with almost two million internally displaced persons within the country.
-The United Nations estimates that, this year, 4.7 million of the country's approximately 22 million people will be dependent on humanitarian aid.
-Burkina Faso is one of the poorest countries in the world.
-The constitutional crisis is therefore hitting the country especially hard.
+Burkina Faso is currently going through a deep constitutional crisis: the security situation has deteriorated massively in the last few years.
+There are more than two million people who have been internally displaced by the continuing violence.
+The United Nations estimates that this year 6.3 million of the country’s approximately 23 million people will be dependent on emergency humanitarian aid.
+Burkina Faso is one of the poorest countries in the world and its situation has put the country at the top of the list of “most neglected crises”.

 Straight to